peterdevpl/peterdevpl.github.io/_posts/2022-04-18-programming-myths.markdown

 * **The fear of legacy code.** Developers traumatized by old, messy codebases are trying to avoid them so hard by using fancy design patterns that they're actually making a new mess that only looks clever on the outside.
 * **The fear of change.** Developers notoriously ask this question: "What if business requests a change?".
 This often goes in pair with the business imposing strict deadlines.
 Developers try to anticipate these requests by building a "flexible" system, but the development delays because of all the crazy tricks in the code.

-I have two principles that help me overcome those fears: Just In Time and Keep It Simple, Stupid.
+I have two principles that help me overcome those fears: [Just In Time](https://en.wikipedia.org/wiki/Lean_manufacturing) and [Keep It Simple, Stupid](https://en.wikipedia.org/wiki/KISS_principle).
 I don't have to build an empire on day one.
 Let's start simple.

 There has to be a balance.
-Not every project requires Domain-Driven Design, or CQRS.
-Not every project requires an ORM.
+Not every project requires [CQRS](https://martinfowler.com/bliki/CQRS.html).
+Not every project requires an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
 Not every project requires a ton of interfaces, abstractions, layers, providers, resolvers, adapters, or whatever fancy design pattern you love.

 When I'm forced by business people to deliver working software fast, I always tell them: okay, I can cut corners, but the future changes will take more time.
 I warn them, and it's fine.
 Business sometimes wants just to validate an idea, or quickly solve an issue.
 If you're patient enough, they will eventually understand the technical consequences.